davidchermanto/davidchermanto/README.md

 ## 📚 About Me

-I'm David a.k.a 🍀 **Cloversky Games**, an aspiring game developer.
+I'm David a.k.a 🍀 **Cloversky Games**.

 I first came across Unity in 2015, but never got around studying it properly until around 2018 or so, where I developed an obsession with creating games that are fun to play, fun to listen to, and fun to look at.

-You can find my public playable games here in the itch.io link:
+You can find my public jam games here in the itch.io link:

 <div align="center">
 <a href="https://edenmystery.itch.io/">